datopia/pixyll/_drafts/db.md

-From a developer's perspective, one of the more disappointing _platform_ blockchain trends is the conflation of information and implementation at the center many of their programming models<sup>1</sup>.
+From a developer's perspective, one of the more disappointing _platform_ blockchain trends is the conflation of information and implementation at the center of many of their programming models<sup>1</sup>.
 We're structurally recapitulating the [worst](https://medium.com/@brianwill/object-oriented-programming-a-personal-disaster-1b044c2383ab) of